mouaadhalimi/StudyMate/README.md

 - Review past conversations and discussions tied to each RAG.
 - Share selected RAGs with other users for collaborative learning.

-All processing — from text extraction to embedding generation and retrieval — is done locally, ensuring **privacy, reproducibility, and zero dependence on commercial APIs**.
+All processing, from text extraction to embedding generation and retrieval, is done locally, ensuring **privacy, reproducibility, and zero dependence on commercial APIs**.

 ---